shamrutha16/EasyDx-/README.md

 ## Usage

-To use the Symptom Checker Chatbot, run the `app.py` file:
+To use the EasyDx , run the `app.py` file:

 ```
 python app.py
 ```

 This will start a Flask web application that you can interact with.
-Visit the URL `http://localhost:5000` in your web browser to access the chat interface.

 ## Training